Starting Your Own Midwifery Practice

 4. Tax benefits of being a business owner.

-There SO MANY advantage in the tax realm with deductions compared to being a W-2 employee.
-You can write off mileage, business meetings, supplies, home office, continuing education. professional certifications, and much more!
-Retirement planning has so many better options with being a business owner than employee.
-I could go on and on about all the tax benefits for entrepreneurial spirited individuals.
+There SO MANY advantages in the tax realm with deductions compared to being a W-2 employee.
+You can write off mileage, business meetings, supplies, home office, and continuing education. professional certifications, and much more!
+Retirement planning has so many better options for being a business owner than an employee.
+I could go on and on about all the tax benefits for entrepreneurial-spirited individuals.

 5. Decrease chances of professional burnout.

-This can be possibility for owner or staff, but really depends on the foundational call coverage model practice creates.
+This can be a possibility for owner or staff, but really depends on the foundational call coverage model practice creates.
 There is a constant adrenaline flow into a person’s body being on call all the time.
-If you don’t get collaborating midwives within your practice or another practice that covers each other for vacation, sick time, family events like recitals or sport events, the self care and work/life balance is extremely difficult to accomplish.
-With being an owner, you can choose staff model of call coverage.
+If you don’t get collaborating midwives within your practice or another practice that covers each other for vacation, sick time, or family events like recitals or sports events, self-care, and work/life balance are extremely difficult to accomplish.
+With being an owner, you can choose a staff model of call coverage.
 You can choose how many midwives will be on the team and how they will support each other.
 When you work for another midwife, you are more vulnerable to burnout since your boss will be making your employment contract, vacation requests, and terms of your call coverage.